jxjo/PlanformCreator2/README.md

 `PlanformCreator2` is developed in  [Python](https://www.python.org/) using [PyQt6](https://pypi.org/project/PyQt6/) which wraps and extends the [Qt UI framework](https://www.qt.io/product/framework) and [PyQtGraph](https://www.pyqtgraph.org/) which wraps the QT Graphics framework.

 The main building blocks of the app are
 * Model - containing all geometry and math helper routines to create and modify a wing planform.
-The model is independent of the UI ([modules/wing.py](modules/wing.py)).
+The model is independent of the UI.

 * UI-Framework - base classes and a little framework to ease the implementation of forms based on `Widgets` and `Diagrams`.
-Plots in `Diagrams` are handled by `Artists` where each viszualizes certain data aspects of a planform.
+Plots in `Diagrams` are handled by `Artists` where each of them viszualizes certain data aspects of a planform.
 The base classes are imported from the  [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) project as a Git subtree

 * Application - `App_Main` and view `Panels` to handle presentation and user interaction